 Landes, Elizabeth Boulware

-After graduating from UPSem in 2012, my husband and I moved back to Texas, where I work as Director of Children’s Ministry at Faith Presbyterian Church in Aledo, TX and enjoy time with our toddler.
+After graduating from UPSem in 2012, my husband and I moved back to Texas, where I work as Associate Pastor for Children’s Ministry at Faith Presbyterian Church in Aledo, TX and enjoy time with our toddler.
 Currently I am reading anything that will keep his attention.
 Some our favorites include I’ll See You in the Morning by Mike Jolly, and On the Night You Were Born by Nancy Tillman.

 Catherine Lovejoy is a 2013 MACE graduate of Union Presbyterian Seminary.
 She currently serves as the Director of Christian Education at Shepherd of the Sierra Presbyterian Church in Loomis, CA, where she enjoys writing curriculum and working to make worship a welcoming place for children.
 Having been an avid reader all her life, as well as a secondary Language Arts teacher during her first career, Catherine enjoys reading literature through a theological lens and helping young students and parents to do the same.
 Her favorite books for children include Lizzy Bright and the Buckminster Boy and just about anything by Kevin Henkes.